TheRealBarenziah/tfaker.js/README.md

 - purge eslint or bother to setup .env devDependencies etc.
 - build (needed to test browser support ; objective is to support IE6/ Netscape2.01 but I need to look deeper into ECMAScript1 before saying it will even be feasible)

-#### Why do you need IE6 and Netscape support ?
-Why not `mjs` in this day and age ?
+#### Why support IE6 and Netscape and not `mjs` in this day and age ?
-Two reasons: first I've learned JS with ES6 syntax, which I miss tbh, but in reality you can't just ES6 syntax into your backend and most node production apps run on very old (stable?) node versions.
-Also the very limited syntax of old actually makes me do researches and learn stuff about programming.
+I learned JS with ES6 syntax (which I very like), only to realize that you usually can't afford ES6 into your backend, especially in production.
+It's actually not that bad: the limited ways of old makes me do researches and learn plenty good stuff about Js.
+Try to support of the oldest stuff possible should bring even more fun and knowledge.
-Second reason is because technology and society as a whole should not punish the few individuals taking enough care of their stuff to still run IE6 / Netscape nowadays.
-Sure they hurt capitalism and "growth" for not renewing their hardware every 1.5year, and they hurt developers egos because they DON'T want your awesome patch that took you weeks to wrote but solves all known bugs.
-But I am fond of them, can't help it <3 #neverW10

 #### Have you heard about Babeljs?
 Babel is an awesome, one of a kind library.
+Big up to these boys
 ![Jon Snow](https://i.ibb.co/LSGFXR2/dunwanit.png)
 #### Want to open an issue ?
 ![DanyNope](https://i.ibb.co/4Y2wP6Y/danuBad.jpg)